Riverfish1/translate/README_PHP_ZH_CN.md

 As you can see; the number of constructor parameters can quickly get out of hand and it might become difficult to understand the arrangement of parameters.
 Plus this parameter list could keep on growing if you would want to add more options in future.
 This is called telescoping constructor anti-pattern.

-**Programmatic Example**
+**代码示例**

-The sane alternative is to use the builder pattern.
+The sane alternative is to use the 构建者 pattern.
 First of all we have our burger that we want to make

 ```php
 class Burger